Mastering PDF Metadata Schema Customization: A Comprehensive Guide

 Adobe Acrobat Pro offers robust features for metadata management.
 You can use its built-in metadata editor to view, modify, and add metadata fields.

 - Acrobat Pro allows you to create and apply XMP templates to ensure consistent metadata across multiple documents.
 For example, a marketing agency can create a template with fields for campaign name, client ID, and project manager.
+You can access this through File > Properties > Description tab, and then the "Additional Metadata" button.

 - The batch processing feature enables you to update metadata in multiple PDFs simultaneously.
 This is especially useful for large organizations needing to standardize metadata across their document repositories.